 Dozens of express coaches for Mombasa are departing daily in downtown Nairobi, day & night.
 The ride time is 8 hrs, the fares are about 1.200 to 2.000 KSh for a luxury liner like

 The taxi from Mombasa to Msambweni is about 5.500 KSh.
 A cheaper Uber taxi is difficult to find for this route.
 If you prefer the cheapest way, proceed as follows: take a tuktuk to Likoni ferry and up to the matatu stage on the other side (400 KSh).
-From there take a bus or a matatu to Msambweni (150 KSh).
+From there take a bus or a matatu to Msambweni (200 KSh).
 At the junction, jump on a boda boda motorbike, getting you to Mbuyu Beach Bungalows (100 KSh, so you can easily afford a second one for your luggage).

 If you come with your own car from Nairobi, you either take the A109 to Mombasa and go via Likoni Ferry (→ Ferry Operating Schedules) to the southern coastal road A14, then about 45 km to Msambweni.
 Turn left at the junction, proceed for 2 km and then follow the "Mbuyu Beach" signs on the left (if you reach the big county hospital you are too far).

-or you take the dust road through the Shimba Hills (bypassing Mombasa and the ferry): for detailed information see the following page!
+or you take the road through the Shimba Hills (bypassing Mombasa and the ferry): for detailed information see the following page!